Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

-Why they’re good for beginners: Unlike many barbs which can be nippy, cherry barbs are peaceful and work well in community tanks.
-Males develop beautiful red coloration.
+Why they’re good for beginners: Unlike many barbs, which develop a reputation for fin-nipping, cherry barbs are peaceful and work well in community tanks.
+Males develop beautiful deep red coloration when comfortable — one of the nicest-looking fish in this size range.

 10. Dwarf Gourami – Best Centerpiece Fish